-What Makes This Christian Academy in Silicon Valley Different?
+What Makes This Christ-Centered Academy in Silicon Valley Different?

 The entire student body has daily opportunities to mature spiritually through home groups, retreats, chapels, clubs, peer groups, mentoring and service.